 The stage is set for a thrilling NBA All-Star Weekend in Charlotte this year.
-Starting with the Rising Stars Challenge, this year’s festivities should be packed with excitement, showcasing some of the best talent in the league.
+Starting with the Rising Stars Challenge, this year’s festivities should be packed with excitement, showcasing some of the best talents in the league.
 As the NBA continues to market the game, in addition to the proceeding events of the weekend, more and more fans will be tuning in to catch a glimpse of the action.

-Intriguing narratives highlight this year’s event: the battle between the Curry brothers in the Three-Point Shooting Contest, Dennis Smith Jr.’s return to the Dunk Contest, and a possible look at the Lakers star tandom in the future with Lebron James and Anthony Davis.
+Intriguing narratives highlight this year’s event: the battle between the Curry brothers in the Three-Point Shooting Contest, Dennis Smith Jr.’s return to the Dunk Contest, and a possible look at the Lakers star tandem in the future with Lebron James and Anthony Davis.
 It is sure to be a weekend that captures the attention of sports fans across the world, spotlighting players who may not otherwise garner media coverage.

 The NBA has chosen to air every event during the weekend on TNT, ensuring that all fans get the chance to watch their favorite players compete in the many draws of All-Star Weekend.
 With added viewership comes a perfect opportunity to invest in players who are participating in the various contests in Charlotte, as well as a great time to flip cards of lesser-known players who perform well during the weekend.